Fractional Flow Reserve-Guided PCI versus Medical Therapy in Stable Coronary Disease (FAME 2)

 Endpoint

-Composite of cardiovascular death, myocardial infarction, resuscitated cardiac arrest, or hospitalization for unstable angina or heart failure
+Composite of cardiovascular death, MI, resuscitated cardiac arrest, heart failure, or unstable angina

 Tailored to your role